stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 ### Final 30 Seconds of the Period

 There are special rules for what happens if a jam ends with 30 seconds or fewer remaining on the Period Clock.
-In this situation, the Period Clock will reach zero before play would begin.
+In this situation, the Period Clock would run out before the Lineup Clock reaches 30 seconds or simultaneously with it.
 A jam should not start in this situation ([Rules 1.1](https://rules.wftda.com/01_params.html#timing)), _unless_ a Time Out or Official Review is called.
+See also Officiating Procedures 2.7.

 If a Team Time Out or Official Review is called before the expiration of the Period Clock, you’ll start a new jam following that stoppage of play like any other.
 The period clock will resume at the jam-starting whistle.